markroy9929/journalApp/HELP.md

 It scans our Spring Boot application for REST controllers and generates the corresponding API documentation
 It automatically generates API documentation without additional configuration
 Springdoc OpenAPI also scans our application for classes that are used as request bodies or response bodies.

+## L 47
+### OAuth2: Open Authorization 2.0
+new version of OAuth 1.0
+Sign-in with Google

 ------------------------------------------------------------------------------------------------------------------------
 run daily: